Foley-backed SPAC agrees to $7.3 billion deal with Blackstone's Alight

 Based in Lincolnshire, Illinois, Alight offers cloud-based benefits administration and human resources services to businesses, including 70% of the Fortune 100 companies, in 188 countries, according to its website.

-Blackstone pursued an $800 million initial public offering of Alight two years ago, but abandoned the effort amid concerns it would not fetch the terms it was seeking.

-A SPAC is a shell company that raises money in an IPO to merge with a privately held company that then becomes publicly traded as a result.
+Alight Chief Executive Stephan Scholl said the deal would help the company offer its integrated platform of employee benefits to more clients.

+With the pandemic causing severe economic dislocation, companies are being forced to cut costs as much as possible while also making benefits - especially around healthcare - easy to access.
+Outsourcing firms should benefit from this trend.

-The deal comes on the heels of another blank-check merger involving Blackstone and a Foley SPAC in recent weeks.
-The private equity firm and its peer CVC Capital Partners said last month they would merge Paysafe Group with Foley Trasimene Acquisition Corp II in a transaction that valued the payments processor at $9 billion.
+The deal comes after Blackstone and peer CVC Capital Partners said last month they would merge Paysafe Group with Foley Trasimene Acquisition Corp II in a transaction that valued the payments processor at $9 billion.

+Alight was advised by a bank group led by JPMorgan Chase & Co and law firm Kirkland and Ellis, while Bank of America Corp and Weil, Gotshal & Manges provided financial and legal assistance respectively to Foley Trasimene.

 Our Standards: The Thomson Reuters Trust Principles.